Skip to main content

 Let's get to know each of these notifications in more detail:

 Records I follow are updated - When you follow a Copper record, you're asking the system to keep you informed of updates to the record.
 You can uncheck these boxes if you don't want notifications on a particular device.
-For a complete list of the updates you'll receive notifications for, check out our article on 'Following a Record.'

 New Contact suggestions - If you sync with Gmail, anyone you email who is not already a lead or person in Copper will be sent to your Copper Dashboard page as a 'Suggested Contact.'
 You can click the add button next to their name to add them as a person record.
 Any time a new contact is suggested from Gmail, you can receive a notification.